rgrove/textual-sulaco/README.md

 * Tweak highlight message.

+* Change notice colors.

 * Make changes to inline images.
 Shouldn't trigger with videos, should also replace the actual link.

 * Change colors on /whois messages.
+[Almost done]

 * Make event messages merge together as they come in.
-(Low priority)
+[Almost done]

 * Change nickname colors.
 (Low priority)